Besides riding trains, I enjoy watching them too. Going to Chicago to watch trains is fun and a great adventure.

-Chicago’s Roosevelt Rd Bridge and Amtrak and BNSF Metra rail yards
+Chicago’s Roosevelt Rd Bridge to see Amtrak and BNSF Metra rail yards

-Roosevelt Road Bridge is a mile south of Chicago Union Station that you can either walk or take a bus to get there.
-From this bridge, you can get an elevated view of Amtrak’s coach yard and BNSF Metra’s yards.
+Roosevelt Road Bridge is a mile south of Chicago Union Station.
+It is walkable from the station, or you could ride the bus there.
+You can get an elevated view of Amtrak’s coach yard and BNSF Metra’s yards from this bridge.
 Often there are private rail cars in storage that are visible from the bridge.

-Many trains travel through this area daily, including Amtrak’s long-distance and regional railroads and BNSF Metra trains.
-If you walk a little further east, you can view the Metra trains that use the LaSalle St Station.
-The CTA “L” can be observed in this area as well.
+Many trains travel through this area daily, including Amtrak’s long-distance and regional railroads plus BNSF Metra trains.
+If you walk a little further east, you can view the Rock Island Metra trains going in and out or the LaSalle St Station.
+Additionally, the CTA “L” area observable from this area as well.

 Besides watching trains depart and return to Chicago Union Station, often train sets are being built or taken apart.
-Amtrak and Metra both have train washes in the area, Metra’s in near Whole Foods and Amtrak’s is south of the bridge and the last building on the right (facing south).
+Amtrak and Metra both have train washes in the area; Metra’s near Whole Foods and Amtrak’s is south of the bridge and the last building on the right (facing south).

 Roosevelt Rd Bridge is a well-known area for watching passenger trains.
 This bridge is a reasonably safe area for you to bring kids, but like any big city, be aware of your surroundings.
 Occasionally there are panhandlers, but they usually are closer to the S. Canal St corner and don’t bother you much.

-To get the most activity the weekday morning and evening rushes are your best bet, but weekends and afternoons work well too.
-The first Amtrak train leaves at 7:00 am, the Lincon Service and the long=distiance trains start at 1:45 pm and another at 2 pm.
+To get the most activity, weekday morning and evening rushes are the best bet, but weekends and afternoons work well if you have the time.
+The first Amtrak train leaves at 7:00 am, the Lincon Service and the long-distance trains start at 1:45 pm and another at 2 pm.
 The first train to return is the Capitol Limited around 8:45.
 Metra starts arriving around 5:30 am and leaving around 6:30 am.

 Having a few timetables downloaded on your phone and this page can help you figure out when trains are arriving or leaving.
-During the morning and evening rush hours are the best times to catch more trains.
+The morning and evening rush hours are the best times to catch more trains.

-Day trips like are fun because you get a nice walk in, and possibly some new Instagram or Facebook photos (if that is your thing), and memories, and fun to hang out others into watching trains.
+Day trips are fun because you get a walk-in, and possibly some new Instagram or Facebook photos (if that is your thing), memories, and fun to hang out with others into watching trains.

-If you are in the greater Chicago area, Amtrak or Metra trains could bring you into Chicago (depending on your location( and make your trip more interested and fun, especially if you bring your kids.
-Taking the train always makes it a unique journey for them.
-Plus, parking is expensive, but there is parking by Whole Foods if you drive
+If you are in the greater Chicago area, Amtrak or Metra trains can transport you into Chicago (depending on your location) and make your trip more interested and fun, especially if you bring your kids along.
+Taking the train makes the adventure special for them.
+Plus, parking is expensive, but there is parking by Whole Foods if you drive.

 Things you need for this trip